Making a dumb gas boiler smart with Shelly and Home Assistant

 Setup in Home Assistant

-Adding the Shelly devices in Home Assistant with Zigbee is very easy and I didn’t have to use the Shelly app at all.
+Adding the Shelly devices in Home Assistant with Zigbee turned out to be easy and I didn’t have to use the Shelly app at all.
 I used an electrically insulated screwdriver (Shelly devices are powered by 230 VAC and touching them can be lethal!) to quickly press 5 times the reset button on the back of each device and it switched to Zigbee mode.
 I then went to the Home Assistant Zigbee integration page and watched the devices get discovered!

 Sadly, I quickly found out configuring the Shelly 1 input to be a push button (instead of a persistent on/off switch) in Zigbee mode is not supported yet by the firmware.
 Support is coming with the 1.8 version though and then ZHA has to ship a version that supports it as well.
 But I can wait.